Impact of Nutrition on Canine Gut-Organ Axes

 The Oral Microbiome and Systemic Health

 Like the gut, the mouth hosts a complex microbial ecosystem with hundreds of bacterial species.
-Whilst many oral bacteria are harmless commensals, pathogenic species can colonise dental surfaces, forming biofilms—organised bacterial communities protected by a slime layer—that can calcify into tartar if undisturbed.
-When pathogenic bacteria dominate these biofilms, they release toxins and enzymes that damage surrounding tissues, triggering immune responses.
-This creates a positive feedback loop: inflammation promotes tissue damage, which provides nutrients for bacteria, which triggers more inflammation.
-Without intervention, this cycle leads to progressive periodontal disease.
+Whilst many oral bacteria are harmless commensals, pathogenic species can colonise dental surfaces, forming biofilms that can calcify into tartar if undisturbed.
+When pathogenic bacteria dominate these biofilms, they release toxins and enzymes that damage surrounding tissues, triggering immune responses and progressive periodontal disease.

 How Oral Pathogens Reach the Gut

 Pathogenic bacteria from the oral cavity can reach the rest of the body through multiple routes.
 They may be engulfed by immune cells and transported through lymphatic and circulatory systems.
-In advanced periodontal disease where tissue damage has occurred, bacteria can enter directly into the bloodstream through damaged gingival tissue.
+In advanced periodontal disease, bacteria can enter directly into the bloodstream through damaged gingival tissue.
 Perhaps most directly, every swallow transports oral bacteria to the gastrointestinal tract, where they can colonise the gut and disrupt existing microbiome balance.
-This explains why periodontal disease is associated with increased risk of gastrointestinal conditions—oral pathogens are literally being introduced to the gut continuously.

 Oral Conditions Linked to Gut Health

-- Periodontal disease: Microbially mediated inflammation in the gut can promote inflammation in oral tissues, potentially exacerbating periodontal disease.
-Experiments in mice demonstrate that boosting a healthy gut microbiome can improve oral dysbiosis and periodontal disease.
+Periodontal disease: Microbially mediated inflammation in the gut can promote inflammation in oral tissues, potentially exacerbating periodontal disease.

 Supporting Oral Health Through the Gut